Niranjan Mukundan

 Niranjan Mukundan (born 4 September 1994) is an Indian para-swimmer.
-He was crowned as the Junior World Champion in the year 2015.
+He was crowned the champion of the IWAS Junior World Games in 2015.

 Early years

-Niranjan was born in Bangalore with spina bifida; he has an incomplete development of the spinal cord and clubbed feet.
+Niranjan was born in Bangalore, India with spina bifida; he has an incomplete development of the spinal cord and clubbed feet.
 With the support of his parents, he started learning swimming and progressed very quickly.

-Niranjan attended the Jain University in Bangalore for higher education.
+Later, Niranjan attended the Jain University in Bangalore.

 Career

 Early career

 Niranjan claimed the silver medal twice in 50m butterfly at the Paralympic nationals in Mumbai, 2004–2005 and Kolkata, 2005–2006.
 At the state aquatic championships in Bangalore he won silver medal in 2007 and bronze in 2009 in water polo.

 Later career

 2012 was a fruitful year for Niranjan, at the national swimming championship in Chennai, he won three gold medals, one silver in swimming and one bronze in water polo.
 Niranjan won his first international medal, a bronze in 200m freestyle at the IDM German Swimming Championship in Berlin.

 In 2013 he won more international medals at the IWAS World Junior Games in Puerto Rico, clinching two silver in 100m freestyle and butterfly along with two bronze medals in 100m backstroke and 50m freestyle.
 He soon became world number 17.
 At the 13th para national swimming championship in Bangalore, he won one gold, a silver and two bronze medals.

 At the 2014 IWAS World Junior Games in Stoke Mandeville, U.K. Niranjan won a whopping eight medals, three gold, two silver and three bronze.

 On 1 November 2015, he won the state's prestigious Kannada Rajyotsava Prashasti.
 He also received the National Award (best sportsman with disability) for his exceptional achievement in the field of sports, at Vigyan Bhavan, Delhi.
 He won 10 medals (7 gold and 3 silver) in the World Junior Games held at Stadskanaal, Netherlands and was also crowned as the Junior World Champion.

 At the 2016 IWAS Junior World Games in Prague, Czech Republic, Niranjan won eight more medals, also three gold, two silver and three bronze.
 He was honoured to have delivered the athletes' oath in front of his fellow competitors.